Senior Legion Baseball: First innings key as Chippewa Falls Post 77, La Crosse Post 52 split doubleheader

 Wonderling had two hits including an RBI double in the sixth at the plate as La Crosse put the go-ahead run on base with two outs before Logslett retired the final batter on a groundout.

-Post 77 honored its 1998 Class AA state championship team from 1998 in between games.
-Chippewa Falls won the title in Delaven, defeating Madison East 23-8 for the championship.
-Head coach Herb Steinmetz, assistant coach Jack Felmlee and manager Jenn Stubbe were recognized as were players Luke Short, Luke McDonell, Josh Felmlee, Matt Steinmetz, Tom Seaholm, Jordan Hedrington, Ryan Jensen and Mike Patterson in attendance.

-McDonell earned the batting award at the state tournament with a .520 average (13-for-25) with Felmlee earning MVP award with a 10-for-24 batting average and a 2-1 record on the mound.
-Ryan Witt, McDonell, Felmlee, Short and Seaholm earned all-tournament team honors.

-Chippewa Falls plays a doubleheader at Wausau on Monday before its annual Fourth of July showdown against Eau Claire is scheduled for Tuesday at Carson Park.
-The two teams could also see each other again later this month, when Post 77 hosts regionals at Casper Park on July 18-21.
+La Crosse took both games of a doubleheader against Chippewa Falls earlier this season, winning by scores of 7-3 and 7-6 at Copeland Park.
+The two teams could see each other again later this month when Chippewa Falls hosts regionals from July 18-21.

-By the postseason Spindler is hoping his team will be playing at its best.
-To get there, the first-year senior coach said his young group will need to do the little things right and worry about controlling what they can control.

-“We can’t control strike zone, we can’t control what the other team’s doing,” Spindler said.
-“We can control what we can control.”
+“We brought 10 (players) today," coach Erickson said.
+"So everybody gets a chance to play and our lineup today might be different than what it is in a few weeks, but everyone else is in the same boat, too.”

 IN PHOTOS: Chippewa Falls Post 77 senior legion baseball hosts La Crosse Post 52 7-1-23